ArturMoco/NewGlobe/README.md

 ### 3. Test Case Design

 * Writing of structured scenarios based on defined criteria, covering positive, negative, and exploratory tests.
+* flow validation, usability, accessibility, and sync behavior.
 * Clear organization by functionality and risk-based prioritization (impact × likelihood).
 * Use of complementary tools to speed up repetitive tasks and improve consistency (\~25% time savings).
+* Inclusion of basic security validation patterns aligned with OWASP Top 10 risks, such as input validation and authentication checks.

 ### 4. Environment Setup